Pizzaface/Alexa-Chromecast-Skill-2.0/README.markdown

 ```
  VOICE COMMAND        ACTION
  --------------------------------------------------------------------------------
+ play/find {title}                 -> Play/find videos matching the title
+ play/find videos of {title}       -> Play/find videos matching the title
+ play/find the trailer for {title} -> Play/find trailers matching title
+ play/find the show {title}        -> Play/Find a Youtube show matching the title
+ play/find the movie {title}       -> Play/Find a Youtube movie matching the title
+ play/find the song {title}        -> Play/Find a song matching the title
- play {title}         -> Searches and queues 5 items matching the title
+ play/find the album {title}       -> Play/Find an album matching the title
- play {title} trailer -> Searches and plays any matching trailer for the title
+ play/find the playlist {title}    -> Play/Find a playlist matching the title
+ play/find songs by {artist}       -> Play/Find songs by the specified artist
 ```

 ### Plex app commands